DfX-NYUAD/Corblivar/README.md

 Comments
 ========
-**The further comments below are for better understanding of the Corblivar tool and its structure**
+**The further comments elaborate on the folders and scripts of Corblivar**

 Various experiments can be started using exp/run*.sh; these scripts are not a complete set for running all experiments but rather a guideline for different setups.